 - If you work in software development, you might want to create a user flow diagram based on the requirements you’ve received.
 With this document, developers can see a high-level view of how the software should function.

 - Once you finalize requirements and understand the tasks needed to accomplish those requirements, create a workflow for your team.
 In Lucidchart, your team will be able to see dependencies at a glance.

 - Make documentation available for everyone involved with the project.
-Sharing is simple since you can access Lucidchart documents from any operating system or embed your diagrams into popular apps.
-You can also control who can edit or merely view your document so Lucidchart remains a single source of truth.
+Sharing is simple since you can access Lucidchart documents from any operating system or embed your diagrams into popular apps you already use in your workflow.

-Sign up for a free Lucidchart account, and see how you can improve documentation throughout the entire waterfall process.
+Try Lucidchart and see how to improve documentation throughout the entire waterfall process.

 Explore all the ways Lucidchart can support project management.Learn more